Event export

 Retention

-Data in the buckets is stored for 90 days, after 90 days, the data is deleted.
+The system stores data in the buckets for 90 days.
+After this period, the data is automatically deleted.

 gsutil example

-Here's an example how to copy files from a Google Cloud Storage bucket using the Google gsutil CLI.
+The following example demonstrates how to copy files from a Google Cloud Storage bucket using the Google gsutil command-line interface.

 Check the official Google documentation about gsutil for further details.

-The service account email id can be found in the provided key file under client_email.
-Use this to switch to the service account:
+The service account email ID is located in the client_email field of the provided key file.
+Use this ID to activate the service account:

 List files in the bucket